KlosStepan/Rust-to-Wasm-packages/README.md

 ```
 curl https://sh.rustup.rs -sSf | sh
 ```
-Then we install [`wasm-pack`](https://github.com/rustwasm/wasm-pack) built by [`The Rust and WebAssembly Working Group`](https://rustwasm.github.io) for creating modularized Wasm binaries.
+Then we install [`wasm-pack`](https://github.com/rustwasm/wasm-pack), amazing utility built by [`The Rust and WebAssembly Working Group`](https://rustwasm.github.io) for creating modularized Wasm binaries and other.
 ```
 cargo install wasm-pack
 ```
 Once we are ready we go to `/modules` folder and instantiate new one.
-We find it in `/modules/pwnrusthellowasm`.
+We can use fiddle project in `/hellowasm-fiddle`.
 ```
-cargo new --lib pwnrusthellowasm
+cargo new --lib hellowasm-fiddle
 ```
 We code our desired functionality in the Rust module.

-Then we can compile project and with some additional [index.html](https://github.com/KlosStepan/Shared-worker-running-WebAssembly/blob/main/index.html) in `/` folder try out its functionality.
+Then we can compile project and with some additional [index.html](https://github.com/KlosStepan/Shared-worker-running-WebAssembly/blob/main/index.html) in `/hellowasm-fiddle` folder try out its functionality.
 ```
-Rust-to-Wasm-packages/modules/pwnrusthellowasm> wasm-pack build --target web
+Rust-to-Wasm-packages/hellowasm-fiddle> wasm-pack build --target web
-Rust-to-Wasm-packages> python3 -m http.server
+Rust-to-Wasm-packages/hellowasm-fiddle> python3 -m http.server
 Serving HTTP on :: port 8000 (http://[::]:8000/) ...
 ```
+We added [Makefile](https://github.com/KlosStepan/Rust-to-Wasm-packages/blob/main/hellowasm-fiddle/Makefile) for better dev experience, such as `build`, `run`, `clean`, etc.
 ## Distribute Rust module as `npm package`
 Rust to Wasm compilation can be carried out to accomodate `npm module` format as well.
 We have to set target to `--target bundler`.
 To prepare, or expose our prepared packed functionality run following commands in the appopriate module folder.
 Then `package.json` with appropriate entrypoint to `pwnrusthellowasm.js` is generated for us.
 ```